-Message from the Pastor Concerning the Faith Formation of Children
+Message from the Pastor

 a Home Study/Instruction Program between Parents & Children for those in Grade 1 thru 7, with a very flexible ‘schedule’ throughout the Week at Home, and through online interaction and completion of assignments;

-CLASS IS NOT MASS: Unfortunately, we have found that in many cases, this seems to have developed as a common practice and misunderstanding.
+CLASS IS NOT MASS: Unfortunately, in some cases, this seems to have developed as a common practice and misunderstanding.
 We are not here to compete with soccer, softball, dance, music, basketball, volleyball, gymnastics, or any other extra-curricular activities.
-Although these are all healthy and admirable competitive social activities, the years particularly of preparation for the Sacraments must be a priority in your Family schedule.
+Although these are all healthy and admirable social activities, the years particularly of preparation for the Sacraments must be a priority in your Family schedule.
 Just as you schedule the myriad of other things in your lives, having to make choices at times that you/your children can’t be available to do everything, you must search your heart and conscience, particularly in the years of preparation to receive the Sacraments, that other activities that conflict with Sacramental preparation have to be put aside for those months or that year of Religious Education, when your Children are preparing more proximately for First Communion and Confirmation.
 Our Catholic Faith has to mean more to us than ‘other choices.’

 The Church has historically and consistently taught that Parents/Guardians are the first and primary teachers of their Children.
-In the Rite of Baptism for Children, the response given to the Parents who bring their babies to Church asking for them to receive the Sacrament, is this: “You have asked to have your child Baptized.
+In the Rite of Baptism for Children, the statement made to the Parents who bring their babies to Church asking for them to receive the Sacrament, is this: “You have asked to have your child Baptized.
 In doing so you are accepting the responsibility of training them in the practice of the Faith.
 It will be your duty to bring them up to keep God’s Commandments, as Christ taught us, by loving God and our neighbor.
 Do you clearly understand what you are undertaking?”
 And, later on in the Ritual, while calling upon God’s Blessing of the Parents, the following is said of the Parents: “…they will be the first teachers of their children in the ways of Faith.
 May they be also the best of teachers, bearing witness to the Faith by what they say and do…”.

-The changes in our Religious Education Program for Children reflect all of the above realities.
 Please consider seriously the required commitments of the Program and register your Child/ren as soon as possible, in order that the appropriate amount of materials may be purchased and provided to you.